stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Conclusion

-At this point the FFM-based framework now fully supports most of the requirements for both GLFW and Vulkan, with the addition of some deferred edge cases covered in the next section.
+At this point the FFM-based framework now fully supports the bulk of the requirements for both GLFW and Vulkan, with the addition of some [miscellaneous](#miscellaneous) deferred or edge cases covered at the end of the chapter.

-The prototype is discarded and refactoring continues with the existing suite of demo application and refactoring of the code generator (in the next section).
+The prototype is discarded and refactoring continues with the existing suite of demo application.

+The last major chunk of work is refactoring of the code generator which is covered in the next section.

 ----